xinsnake/datascience-e2e/README.md

 ## Help Needed

 - Test on macOS
-- Run different interaction/visualisation on Jupyter Notebooks and see if all features are supported
+- -Run different interaction/visualisation on Jupyter Notebooks and see if all features are supported-
-- If it is possible to have only 1 container
+- -If it is possible to have only 1 container-
 - Test if this setup also works on AWS

 ## Acknologements